Hong Kong Shares Finish With Losses - UrduPoint

 Hong Kong Shares Finish With Losses

-Hong Kong stocks closed sharply lower Monday, hit by profit-taking and concerns about fresh China-US tensions, which overshadowed data showing China's exports rose at their fastest pace in almost three years last month

-Hong Kong (UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :Hong Kong stocks closed sharply lower Monday, hit by profit-taking and concerns about fresh China-US tensions, which overshadowed data showing China's exports rose at their fastest pace in almost three years last month.
+Hong Kong, Dec 7 (UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :Hong Kong stocks closed sharply lower Monday, hit by profit-taking and concerns about fresh China-US tensions, which overshadowed data showing China's exports rose at their fastest pace in almost three years last month.

 The Hang Seng Index fell 1.23 percent, or 329.07 points, to 26,506.85.